 2. Blocked vents and registers

-This is another easy fix you can handle yourself: make sure all vents and registers are open and not blocked by furniture.
+One bit of advice we can offer for how to increase air flow through vents is to make sure all vents and registers are open and not blocked by furniture.

 This issue is quite common in an office setting, especially when people don’t agree on the thermostat setting!
 You’ve seen it: a filing cabinet gets moved in front of the AC register because someone is too cold.
 The next thing you know, your HVAC airflow has been compromised.